CaveVision0/CaveVision0-s_Advantage_PRNG/INSTRUCTIONS.md

 First, you'll replace string Input and string Output's files with your own.
 For example, if your input document is called This_Is_My_Doc.txt, you'll replace ExampleCast.txt with that.

 After that, there's vector<tuple<string, float>> Advantage_Types.
+Remember creating all those real and fake clue lines?
+This is where to go to change how many different advantages you have.
 New advantages should be formatted like this {"STRING", NUMBER} and placed inside the vector (AKA put it in the indented region), just as it appears in advantage_roll.cpp. **Be sure not to forget the comma at the end of each tuple if the advantage isn't the last one in the vector!**

 Lastly, there's the desperation map.
 Here, you can create custom tier names and set their values.
 For example, if you want a tier named "AMAZING" and have its value be 5, you can add {"AMAZING", 5} into the map. **Be sure not to forget the comma at the end if the tier isn't the last one in the map!**